 Manufacturing is a key driver of employment and prosperity in the EU, producing over three quarters of the EU's global exports and providing over a 100 million direct and indirect jobs.
-The key challenge for EU manufacturing is to remain competitive at a global level with smarter and more customised products of high added value, produced at much lower energy and material resource costs as well as with and with a reduced environmental footprint.
+The key challenge for EU manufacturing is to remain competitive at a global level with smarter and more customised products of high added value, produced at much lower energy and material resource costs as well as with a reduced carbon and environmental footprint.
 Creative and cultural inputs as well as perspectives from social sciences and humanities on the relation between technology and people in production will be vital to help generate added value.
 The impact on work life and employment will be studied as well.

-- Breakthrough manufacturing technologies such as additive manufacturing, industrial, collaborative, flexible and intelligent robotics, human integrated manufacturing systems, also promoted via an EU network of industrially-oriented infrastructures, which provide services to accelerate technological transformation and uptake by EU industry; - Breakthrough innovations using different enabling technologies across the value chain.
-Examples are e.g. converging technologies, artificial intelligence, digital twin, data analytics, control technologies, sensor technologies, industrial, collaborative and intelligent robotics, human-cantered systems, bio-manufacturing, advanced batteries and hydrogen and fuel cell technologies, advanced plasma and laser technologies. across the value chain; - Skills, and workspaces and businesses fully adapted to the new technologies, in line with European social values; - Flexible, high-precision, zero-defect, low-pollution and -waste, sustainable and climate-neutral cognitive plants, in line with the circular economy approach, -and smart manufacturing systems meeting customer needs; - Breakthrough innovations in techniques for exploring construction sites, for full automation for on-site assembly and prefabricated components.
+- Breakthrough manufacturing technologies such as biotechnological production, additive manufacturing, industrial, collaborative, flexible and intelligent robotics, human integrated manufacturing systems, also promoted via an EU network of industriallyoriented infrastructures, which provide services to accelerate technological transformation and uptake by EU industry; - Breakthrough innovations using different enabling technologies across the value chain.
+Examples are converging technologies, artificial intelligence, digital twin, data analytics, control technologies, sensor technologies, industrial, collaborative and intelligent robotics, human-e-entered-centered systems, biotechnological production-, advanced batteries and hydrogen, including renewable based hydrogen, and fuel cell technologies, advanced plasma and laser technologies; - Skills, workspaces and businesses fully adapted to the new technologies, in line with European social values;

+- Flexible, high-precision, zero-defect, low-pollution and -waste, sustainable and climateneutral cognitive plants, in line with the circular economy approach, smart, and energy efficient manufacturing systems meeting customer needs; - Breakthrough innovations in techniques for exploring construction sites, for full automation for on-site assembly and prefabricated components.